 Because of its location, Thailand attracts visitors from all over the world – including the US, the UK, Australia, and New Zealand – all hoping to save big money on their dental care while enjoying a tropical holiday.
 Citizens from 40 different countries, including those mentioned, can visit Thailand for a short stay without a pre-arranged visa.

 Thailand has long been a popular destination for backpackers and sun-seekers alike thanks to its low prices and abundance of cultural experiences and beaches.
-Many visitors choose to tag a vacation on to their dental trip – or vice versa – and still save money compared to the cost of the dental work alone back home.
+Many visitors choose to tag a vacation onto their visit to a dentist in Thailand – or vice versa – and still save money compared to the cost of the dental work alone back home.

 With dentists in most major cities and tourist hotspots catering to the dental tourism trade, you should find yourself with plenty of choice.

 Education and regulation of dentists in Thailand